Virtual network service tags

 You can use service tags to achieve network isolation and protect your Azure resources from the general Internet while accessing Azure services that have public endpoints.
 Create inbound/outbound network security group rules to deny traffic to/from Internet and allow traffic to/from AzureCloud or other available service tags of specific Azure services.

 Available service tags

-The following table includes all of the service tags available to be used in Network Security Groups rules.
+The following table includes all the service tags available for use in network security group rules.

-- Suitable for rules covering inbound or outbound traffic
+- Is suitable for rules that cover inbound or outbound traffic.

 By default, service tags reflect the ranges for the entire cloud.
-Some service tags also allow more finer-grain control by restricting the corresponding IP ranges to a specified region.
-For example while the service tag Storage represents Azure Storage for the entire cloud, Storage.WestUS narrows that to only the storage IP address ranges from the WestUS region.
-The descriptions of each Service tag below indicates whether they support such regional scope.
+Some service tags also allow more granular control by restricting the corresponding IP ranges to a specified region.
+For example, the service tag Storage represents Azure Storage for the entire cloud, but Storage.WestUS narrows the range to only the storage IP address ranges from the WestUS region.
+The following table indicates whether each service tag supports such regional scope.

 Note: This tag has a dependency on the Storage and AzureActiveDirectory tags.